deepmodeling/DeePTB/docs/advanced/e3tb/loss_analysis.md

 # Loss Analysis
 ## function
-The **DeePTB** contrains a module to help the user better understand the details of the error of **E3TB** module.
+The **DeePTB** contains a module to help the user better understand the details of the error of the **E3TB** module.
 We decompose the error of **E3TB** model into several parts:
 - onsite blocks: for diagonal blocks of the predicted quantum tensors the onsite blocks are further arranged according to the atom species.
-- hopping blocks: for off-diagonal blocks the hopping blocks error are then further arranged according to the atom-pair types.
+- hopping blocks: for off-diagonal blocks, the hopping block errors are then further arranged according to the atom-pair types.

 ## usage
 For using this function, we need a dataset and the model.
 Just build them up in advance.